amgad2509/amgad2509/README.md

 </p>

 ## 🚀 My Hobbies
-- 📚 Reading: Reading Specially
+- 📚 Reading: Reading Specially about our field.
+- ⚽ Playing football: Enjoying the beautiful game with friends and teammates.

+## 📝 Quote of the Day
+"Success is not final, failure is not fatal: It is the courage to continue that counts." - Winston Churchill